infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-10.md

 #Finalising an Investigation - Notification to Accountable Person

 ##Description
-A user should receive an email informing them when an investigation has been finalised on an incident for which they are the Accountable Person.
+A user should receive an email informing them when an investigation has been finalised on a case for which they are the Accountable Person.

 ##Preconditions
 + The tester must already be registered with an email address and password.